Mohs Surgery for Skin Cancer in Northwest Arkansas

 Why Choose Ozark Dermatology?

-All Mohs procedures at Ozark Dermatology are performed by Dr. Scott Jackson and Dr. Chris Schach, fellows of the American Society for Mohs Surgery.
+All Mohs procedures at Ozark Dermatology are performed by Dr. Scott Jackson and Dr. Chris Schach, Board Certified Mohs Surgeons.
 Together, they bring nearly 50 years of experience in skin cancer treatment and surgical dermatology.

 Locations & Scheduling